-Daughter of Cordon Bleu trained chef and granddaughter of charismatic world travelers, food and travel have been a part of my life for as long as I can remember.
-My first glimpse of life in a different country occurred when I was ten years old – a summer in Provence.
-I vividly remember the relaxed afternoons with my French neighbors, playing in the orchards of a 14th century farmhouse; the evenings spent learning the perfect herb blend to season lamb chops with and dinners al fresco.
+As the daughter of Cordon Bleu trained chef and charismatic world travelers, food and travel have been a part of my life for as long as I can remember.
+My first glimpse of life in a different country was a summer in Provence when I was ten years old.
+I vividly remember the relaxed afternoons with our French neighbors, playing in the orchards of a 14th century farmhouse; the evenings spent learning the perfect herb blend to season lamb chops with and dinners al fresco.

 Insatiably curious, I am always searching for the perfect bite, a sunset spot where time just stops, or deeply hidden hot springs.
-This curiosity has led me to study in Costa Rica, spearhead countless trips to Central America, traipse around Greece & Turkey, and spend a year on a solo trip through Colombia, Ecuador, Peru, and Chile.
+This curiosity has led me to spearhead countless trips to Central America, traipse around Europe, and spend a year on a solo journey through Colombia, Ecuador, Peru, and Chile.

-After my year-long sojourn through South America, the positive impact of travel, sharing meals, and authentic human connection was undeniable to me.
-I was working in tech and realized that although technology was created to give time to ourselves, many people were moving at the break-neck speed of a world where tech sets the pace.
-I knew it was crucial to slow down, travel, and enjoy the subtle beauties and deep connections that are missed if you’re moving too fast.
+The transformative and positive impact of travel, sharing meals, and authentic human connection is undeniable.
+After a decade of work in consulting and technology, I knew it was crucial to slow down, travel, and enjoy the subtle beauties and deep connections that are missed if you’re moving too fast.

 I am now fortunate to have an opportunity to blend my years of operations and client relations experience with my passion to share the “good life”, coordinating all the logistics and guest communications for PMCA’s incredible culinary experiences.